Agilis-Ingenium/database/README.md

 # Database Codebase

-The codebase for PostgreSQL database.
+The codebase for the PostgreSQL database.

 ## ERD